sayeedkhalshi/content-creation/concept-book/100001-psychology-flaws.md

 3. Generalization of experiences

 4. A system can't be proven, if its keep building.
-For a intentional being, its always building.From individuals to civilizational.
+For a intentional being, its always building.
+From individuals to civilizational.